Here is a breakdown of major shareholders in Teck Resources Limited (NYSE: TECK)

 Teck Resources Limited (TECK): Who are the competitors?

-The company’s main competitors (and peers) include Freeport-McMoRan Inc. (FCX) that is trading 421.90% up over the past 12 months.
+The company’s main competitors (and peers) include Freeport-McMoRan Inc. (FCX) that is trading 457.25% up over the past 12 months and BHP Group (BBL) that is 112.54% higher over the same period.
 Short interest in the company’s stock has fallen -35.56% from the last report on Jan 28, 2021 to stand at a total of 10.14 million short shares sold with a short interest ratio of 1.49.